-CCHP is a health plan for people who have Medi-Cal in Contra Costa County.
+CCHP is a health plan for people who have Medi-Cal in these counties: Contra Costa County.
 CCHP works with the State of California to help you get the health care you need.

-You may talk with one of the CCHP member services representatives to learn more about the health plan and how to make it work for you.
-Call 1-877-661-6230 (press 2) (TTY 711).
+Talk with one of the CCHP member services representatives to learn more about the health plan and how to make it work for you.
+Call 1-877-661-6230 (Option 2) (TTY 711).